mcclure/lisp0-experiment/doc/language.md

 - A function call: This is a parenthesis-enclosed word list.
 - A quoted list: This is a `'` followed by a parenthesis-enclosed word list.

+A statement with no parenthesis around it will be treated as a "return value".
+This should come only as the final line of a block.

 Words are separated by any whitespace.
 A `\\` may be placed at the end of a line, and will be silently discarded.

 Placing a `#` anywhere will be treated as a "comment"; everything from the `#` to the next newline will be ignored.
 If a line within a comment ends with '\\', the comment will be extended until the next non-whitespace character.
 In regular code, a comment after after a `\\`is allowed.